About this listing

 In 1992, I launched a second company that specialized in Asian destinations such as Nepal, Tibet, China, India, Southeast Asia, Japan and the Koreas.
 I operated this company for 16 years (until 2008).
 This latter enterprise took me to nearly 20 Asian countries and some of them as many as 40 times.

-Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience with and about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information, Mitt Romney's 2012 presidential campaign and polygamy; and what it is to successfully do business in Utah as a non-LDS (Episcopalian) person.
+Having lived in Utah for nearly four decades, I have expertise and meaningful first-hand experience with and about the Church of Jesus Christ of Latter-day Saints, the Mormons, Mormon history and culture, the reality of the church's census information and polygamy; and what it is to successfully do business in Utah as a non-LDS (non-practicing Episcopalian) person.
+I am gay, out and involved in the community.
+My diverse network of friends are both straight and gay.
+While the metro area has 2.7 million inhabitants, Salt Lake is a small town in many ways.
+My friendships form a large and diverse circle.

 I love collaborative cooking and filling the dinner table with delicious food, fine wine, good beer and stimulating conversation.
-I practice Bikram yoga (almost daily) and love being outdoors in Utah's mountains and deserts hiking, skiing, camping and boating.
-I lead programs for Landmark Worldwide.
+I work out 4-5 days/week with a trainer and a core group of disciples; and practiced Bikram yoga for ten years.
+I love being outdoors in Utah's mountains and deserts hiking, skiing, camping and boating.
+I have led programs for Landmark Worldwide.

 I am passionate and enthusiastic about Airbnb and the relationships that I have forged through this unique portal.
-Hosting guests from around the world has been an extraordinary privilege, and the friendships sourced through Airbnb have been profound.
+Hosting guests from around the world has been an extraordinary privilege, and many of the friendships sourced through Airbnb have been profound and long lasting.